chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### The Strategy Playbook

-**Strategy** (formerly known as MicroStrategy) developed a financing playbook to accumulate Bitcoin at scale.
+**Strategy** (formerly known as MicroStrategy; rebranded Feb 2025, ticker MSTR) developed a financing playbook to accumulate Bitcoin at scale.
 The approach centers on issuing **senior unsecured convertible notes** at low coupons—including $2B of 0% due 2030—alongside at‑the‑market (ATM) equity programs.

 The key dynamic is that MSTR's stock volatility (variable; often markedly higher than broad equity indices) makes the embedded **conversion option** valuable to institutional investors.
 Convert‑arb funds buy the bonds and hedge the equity, monetizing volatility via **gamma trading**.